kush1912/Railway-Management/README.md

 # Railway-Management
-This is totally a c++ based programs based on graphs and uses Dijkstra alogorithm to find the shortest past between the stations if there exists a path between them.
-It also stores the info of the passenger by making her ticket and generating a PNR no. which is a combination of the name and and numbers.
+Data structures based Project uses graphs and Dijkstra algorithm to find the shortest past between the stations if there exists a path between them.
+List of trains and their timings have been stored in two notepad files.
+The program reads the information using file handling and process it.
+It also stores the information of the passengers by making their ticket and generating a unique PNR.